moh1t-do/notes/slidingWindow.md

 1. [Find the longest substring with k unique characters in a given string](https://www.geeksforgeeks.org/find-the-longest-substring-with-k-unique-characters-in-a-given-string/)

-Atmost / Atleast, `varible component is greater than or equal to fixed component. look question 2 and 3`
+Atmost / Atleast, `varaible component is greater than or equal to fixed component. look question 2 and 3`

 ### Note